 HOW TO STAND/FACIAL EXPRESSIONS: I’ll start out by giving you some direction about how and where to stand.
 It can be a little nerve wracking at first but the best way to lose those nerves is to start moving.
 Moving makes you more comfortable so please feel free to shake it off, twirl, jump, squat, lean on things, smile, don't smile, put your hands in your hair, cross your arms behind your back, and do whatever you're feeling.
 I'm here to make you look amazing and I've got plenty of digital space so GO FOR IT.
 I won't be screaming 'be the tiger, be the tiger' but I'll be thinking it.
 Kidding. ;) Every time you hear the camera click, do something different.
 I swear after five minutes you won't even notice the camera anymore.
 Also, I've always got music on my phone so ask for it or bring yours and let's turn it up.

 REVIEWING SHOTS: I will let you review the shots as we’re shooting to give you an idea of what we’re capturing.
 As you are reviewing keep in mind that you are looking at the raw shots.
 Sometimes it’s hard for folks to look at these, so if you’d prefer not to review, let me know.

 PROOFS: I will go through all of your shots after your session and choose the best ones and post them to Dropbox for you to review within 3 to 4 days of your shoot.
 When you’re reviewing your contact sheet, look for your expressions you like the best.
 Most things can be fixed during the editing process.

 RECEIVING FILES: It’ll take about a week to turn around your four edited images.
-Additional edited images are $40/per image.
+Additional edited images are $20/per image.

-PAYMENT: You can pay in cash, via check or submit payment through PayPal to firstname.lastname@example.org, Venmo @jennheflin or check or cash.
+PAYMENT: You can pay in cash, via check or submit payment through PayPal or Venmo.
+Just ask me for my user names.